Intertek: History

 In June 2004, Intertek's ETL SEMKO division acquired the automotive part tester Entela Inc. On 19 September 2007, the firm announced its acquisition of National Software Testing Laboratories; that same year, it also acquired the analytical R&D lab Quantitative Technologies Inc.

 In 2010, Intertek acquired Ciba Expert Services’ Environmental, Safety, & Testing and Regulatory businesses, which included Cantox Health Sciences (Cantox) and Ashuren Health Sciences (Ashuren); separately, it also bought Pacifica Marine.
 One year later, the firm purchased Labs & Testing S.A.
 (L&T).

 During April 2011, the company acquired the technical services specialist Moody International in exchange for £450 million.
 In the early 2010s, both the energy and agriculture sectors were major sources of growth for the firm; in particular, Intertek benefitted from the enactment of more stringent regulations in the wake of the 2013 horse meat scandal through its involvement in food testing, although this sector only reportedly accounted for 2.5 percent of its total revenue at the time.
 Accordingly, during early 2013, Intertek recorded record profits accompanied by a 22 per cent dividend hike.

 During 2015, in the aftermath of the Volkswagen emissions scandal, the firm experienced an increase in testing work within the automotive sector.
 Other beneficial trends for Intertek in the mid 2010s included greater public interest in sustainability, and the weakening value of the pound sterling.
 During the late 2010s, the firm focused upon increasing its operating margins and organic growth.

 In May 2021, Intertek acquired SAI Global's Assurance and Standards Business units.
 Two years later, the firm allegedly dismissed a whole team of ex-SAI Global executives over auditing failures.

+The company rejected a bid worth $11 billion from EQT AB in April 2026.

+However on 18 June 2026, an agreed recommended cash offer for Intertek was announced.
+The scheme is expected to become effective in late 2026 or early 2027.

 Operations

-Intertek Consumer Goods and Retail is the largest tester of consumer goods in the world and has a network of more than 1,000 laboratories across around 100 countries.

-The company has more than 44,000 employees across 100 countries in over 1,000 locations including large-scaled offices and testing facilities in New York City, London and Hong Kong.
+The company has over 45,000 employees across more than 100 countries and operates a network of more than 1,000 laboratories and offices.
 Centered around its laboratory testing services, the company provides quality and safety assurance to industries such as construction, healthcare, food and transport.
 Products tested include batteries, accessories, apparel and chemicals.